dfang-dev/Amatus/README.md

 This project is in the alpha stage, very early development.
 Please let me know any suggestions you may have.

 ## Reference
-This project is heavily inspired by "Neuro-Sama" created by Vedal.

-It is also inspired by "Amadeus" from the fiction "Steins;Gate"

 This project is inspired by:
 -- "Neuro-Sama" created by Vedal.
 -- "Amadeus" from the fiction "Steins;Gate"